openmodelingfoundation/openmodelingfoundation.github.io/.github/PULL_REQUEST_TEMPLATE.md

 `keywords: close, fix, resolve`

  _Does this resolve any issues?
-Preceding issue numbers with_ `keywords` _will automatically close the issue if a PR is approved._
+Preceding issue numbers with_ `keywords` _will automatically close the issue if this PR is merged._

 - close #[issue number]